RLH-2110/Peanut-135/README.md

 # Peanut-135

 Peanut-135 is a Game Boy Emulator for the STM32MPU135F-DK, based on [Peanut-GB](https://github.com/deltabeard/Peanut-GB) by [deltabeard](https://github.com/deltabeard)
+It is assumed that this Program runs on **OpenSTLinux**.

 # Installation